ocaml/dune/doc/foreign-code.rst

 When using the sandboxing method, the following limitations apply:

-- the build of the foreign code will be sequential
+- The build of the foreign code will be sequential
-- the build of the foreign code won't be incremental
+- The build of the foreign code won't be incremental

-both these points could be improved.
-If you are interested in helping make this happen, please let the Dune team know and someone will guide you.
+Both these points could be improved.
+If you're interested in helping make this happen, please let the Dune team know and someone will guide you.

-Real example
+Real Example
 ------------

 The `re2 project <https://github.com/janestreet/re2>`_ uses this
-method to build the re2 C library.
+method to build the ``re2`` C library.
 You can look at the file ``re2/src/re2_c/dune`` in this project to see a full working example.